Joe Nemechek: 2015–2018

 Nemechek made two appearances in 2016, driving his own No. 87 in both Xfinity races at Daytona.
-Nemechek finished eighteenth in February and 36th in July after being caught in an early crash while he was running in the top-ten.
+Nemechek finished 18th in February and 36th in July after being caught in an early crash while he was running in the Top 10.

 On January 20, 2017, it was announced that Nemechek would drive the No. 87 truck in the first three races of the season.
-Nemechek would finish fifth in the season opening race.
+Nemechek would finish 5th in the season opening race.
 The next week he would finish 24th at Atlanta.
 Beginning at Gateway after a four race break, Nemechek start and parked the No. 87 until the end of the season, skipping only Eldora and Martinsville where he gave up the ride for Ty Dillon, who brought sponsorship to run the full race.
 Nemechek's son, John Hunter, would win two consecutive Truck Series races at Gateway and Iowa.
 Nemechek returned to Xfinity Series and drove the final two races of the season for JD Motorsports, beginning with a start and park at Phoenix in the No. 15 and a full race at Homestead in the No. 01 (ironically his old number in the Cup Series from 2003 to 2006), where he would finished tenth in Stage 1.